smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 Python has Jupyter notebook that takes the power of Python to the browser.
 Python scripts tend to be shorter than Perl in general.
-Python has more economic syntax, excellent saving in lines of code by chaining objects, but Perl shines in other areas.
+Python has more economic syntax, excellent saving in lines of code by chaining objects.

 Sometimes it is not an apples to apples comparison as each programming language has its own benefits and specific uses.

-### Perl vs Node.js
+### Node.js

 Node.js is object-oriented and asynchronous in it's core.

-The Node.js program flow can be scary for beginners.
+It's program flow require a good understanding of non-blocking programming.
 Even experienced programmers struggle with code flow and figuring out when a function returns.
 It can lead to callback hell, though promises and async/await make things better—if they are used.
 But the event loop and single threaded Node.js flow makes it harder to use for one off tasks.

-Perl is pleasant and more straight-forward.
-Typically, if you wish to use a third-party library to solve a particular problem, you can either do it using Node.js or Perl.
+If you wish to use a third-party library to solve a particular problem, you can either do it using Node.js or Perl.
 The open source modules for plugging into most third-party libraries exist for both languages.
 Most of the time, Node.js relies on package.json and local installations of modules and Node.js.
 Despite Perl wide availability on most systems, this is something that Perl community tends to encourage with tools like [`perlbrew`](https://perlbrew.pl/), that allows the admin-free installation of Perl and separation of the system `perl` (allowing to have many versions installed). `perlbrew` is very similar to nvm (the Node Version Manager).
 Another interesting tool is Carton, a modules dependency manager, inspired by Ruby's [Bundler](https://bundler.io/) and similar to Node.js `npm`, allowing to track, install, deploy or bundle your applications dependencies.

-### Perl vs ksh/bash
+### ksh or Bash

 Well, this is a funny thing to write.
 Perl could be a contender for shell-scripting jobs as it is a scripting language, correct?
 But Perl